michaelfaerber/Green-AI-Ontology/README.md

 @article{Faerber2021gaiontology,
   author    = {Michael F{\"{a}}rber and
                David Lamprecht},
-  booktitle = "Proceedings of the 21st International Semantic Web Conference (ISWC'22)", title     = "The Green AI Ontology: An Ontology for Modeling the Energy Consumption of AI Models", journal   = {Quantitative Science Studies}, year      = {2022}
+  booktitle = {Proceedings of the 21st International Semantic Web Conference (ISWC'22)}, title     = "{The Green AI Ontology: An Ontology for Modeling the Energy Consumption of AI Models}", year      = {2022}
 }
 ```